-Vox writers are making the best case for the leading Democratic candidates — defined as those polling above 10 percent in national averages.
-This article is the the second in the series.
-Our case for Bernie Sanders is here; our case for Joe Biden is here; our case for Pete Buttigieg is here.
+Vox writers are making the best case for the leading Democratic candidates.
+This article is the second in the series.
+Read them all here.
 Vox does not endorse individual candidates.

 Sen. Elizabeth Warren’s most viral debate moments feature blistering rebuttals to challengers who dare emphasize presidential constraint or political limits.
 “I don’t understand why anybody goes to all the trouble of running for president of the United States just to talk about what we really can’t do and shouldn’t fight for,” she snapped at former Rep. John Delaney in the July debate.
 “I don’t get it.”

 But the next Democratic president will be limited by Senate Republicans, as well as a political system that amplifies the voices of the rich and the connected.
 Warren offers the best shot at a transformative presidency even if those limits remain in place, and she’s got the clearest plan for attacking those limits head-on.